gta191977649/SDP_2017/README.md

 - Added fontawesome icons to make it a bit snazzy
 - Removed Default laravel homepage
 - Did some text formatting (editor automatically did it?
 (ATOM Editor))
+- Added REMOVED on deleted notebooks (for later implementation will replace with HIDDEN/DELETED)
+- Changed the styling to include the Edit button in the top part of the title